Abdurrahman Ali Al-Jifri: Early political life

-In 1956, at the age of 13, Abd Al-Rahman joined the Rabitat Party Youth, and was one of the pioneers in founding the Youth Organization of the Afro-Asian Peoples Solidarity.
+In 1956, at the age of 13, Abdurrahman joined the Rabitat Party Youth, and was one of the pioneers in founding the Youth Organization of the Afro-Asian Peoples Solidarity.
 Rabitat abna al-Yaman (RAY) was one of the country's oldest but smaller opposition parties.

-Abd Al-Rahman represented the youth organization in celebrating the first anniversary of the United Arab Republic (U.A.R.) in 1959 when he was 16.
+Abdurrahman represented the youth organization in celebrating the first anniversary of the United Arab Republic (U.A.R.) in 1959 when he was 16.
 In a carnival on February 2, which was attended by more than a hundred thousand people in Republic Square in Cairo, he delivered a speech on behalf of the youth organization.

 In 1965 two rival nationalist groups — the Front for the Liberation of Occupied South Yemen (FLOSY) and the National Liberation Front (NLF) — turned to terrorism in their struggle to control the country.
-Abd Al-Rahman participated in the struggle against the British-sponsored Federation of South Arabia.
+Abdurrahman participated in the struggle against the British-sponsored Federation of South Arabia.
 In the face of uncontrollable violence, British troops withdrew, and the federation rule collapsed.
 The NLF elements quickly took control, after eliminating their FLOSY rivals.
-Abd al-Rahman was forced to emigrate together with others from his homeland.
+Abdurrahman was forced to emigrate together with others from his homeland.
 By 1968, following a final royalist siege of Sanaa, most of the opposing leaders reached a reconciliation and returned to their homeland.

-In 1970 Abd Al-Rahman was involved in the National Unity movement which was then newly formed in Sana’a.
+In 1970 Abdurrahman was involved in the National Unity movement which was then newly formed in Sanaa.
 The National Unity was a coalition that included the League Party, the Liberation Front, the Front for the Liberation of Occupied South Yemen (FLOSY) and the secessionists from the National Liberation Front (NLF).

-After completing his course in London, Abd Al-Rahman worked as a General Manager for a number of investment companies in the Gulf.
+After completing his course in London, Abdurrahman worked as a General Manager for a number of investment companies in the Gulf.
 In November 1986, he was elected President of the League Party by the Party's Seventh General Conference.
-He was again re-elected President in 1992 by the Eighth General Conference in Sana’a and was chairman of the Perpetratory Commission for the National Conference.
+He was again re-elected President in 1992 by the Eighth General Conference in Sanaa and was chairman of the Perpetratory Commission for the National Conference.